neurologic/Neurobiology-Movement/markdown/kinematics.md

 Kinematics is a branch of study focused on the description of motion (how high, how far, how fast!) and kinetics is a branch focused on the explanation of motion (the forces that cause changes in motion).

-Movement is the result of the intersection between the bodily affordances and the motor control system.
+Movement is the result of the intersection between the bodily affordances, the environment, and the motor control system.

 ## Slides